-Clock Tree Power

-In the Clock sheet, enter each clock, the expected Frequency, and the expected clocking resource it will use (see Figure 2-5).
+• Clock Tree Power: In the Clock sheet, enter each clock, the expected Frequency, and the expected clocking resource it will use as shown in the following figure.
 If you are not certain which clocking resource will be used, keep the default selection for Type as Global clock.
 At this point, don't worry about Fanout.
 Fanout will be taken care of in Step 6.
 Leave the Clock Buffer Enable and Slice Clock Enable set at the system defaults of 100% and 50% respectively.